 These pages do not apply outside Great Britain.

 This page looks at how far a worker needs to have a connection with Great Britain to claim under the Equality Act 2010.
 'Great Britain' excludes Northern Ireland, which has its own disability discrimination law.

 The Equality Act does not define what connection with Great Britain a worker needs in order to claim under the Act.
 The courts will need to determine this.

 An exception is workers on ships and hovercraft (below).
 Here regulations under the Equality Act define what connection is required.

 Usually of course the position is clear.
 The person is employed in Great Britain at a base of the employer there.
-The links are predominantly with Great Britain, and the employment comes within the Equality Act.
+The links are predominantly with Great Britain, so the employment comes within the Equality Act.
 Great Britain means England, Scotland and Wales, but not Northern Ireland.

 The position may eventually need to be clarified by the European Court of Justice, as suggested in Duncombe (below).

 Note: As discussed below, the territorial scope of the Equality Act can be wider than this test.